 Ascot, Sunninghill and Sunningdale Neighbourhood Plan Delivery Group

-Redevelopment of the site to provide 3,261sqm commercial and community floorspace (mix of uses within Use Classes E, F1 and F2) and x137 dwellings with associated parking, access, open space, landscaping and other associated works.
-Provision of new public open space with associated hard and soft landscape works, new pedestrian and cycle paths and children's play area.
-Land bounded by Ascot Fire Station Station Hill and The Clock House west of Hermitage Parade and South of High Street.
+Address: Land Bounded By Ascot Fire Station Station Hill And West of Hermitage Parade And South of High Street Ascot Proposal: Redevelopment of existing site to provide 2,255.6sqm flexible commercial floorspace and 571sqm flexible community floorspace (mix of uses within Use Classes E, F1 and F2) and 133 dwellings with associated parking, access, open space, landscaping and other associated works.
+Provision of new public open space with associated hard and soft landscape works, new pedestrian and cycle paths and children's play area

 Further detail of the London Square’s plans can be found on RBWM Planing Portal.
 Search by application reference number: 22/01971/FULL

-What has been proposed will have a serious adverse impact on Ascot and the wider area.
-It does not deliver the community-approved ‘vision’ for the High Street which can be found in the Neighbourhood Plan (NP) and Prince’s Foundation Report which is appended to the NP.
+What has been proposed will have an adverse impact on Ascot and the wider area.
+It does not deliver the full community-approved ‘vision’ for the High Street which can be found in the Neighbourhood Plan (NP) and Prince’s Foundation Report which is appended to the NP.

 Sections 8.1 & 9.1 of the Neighbourhood Plan outline a vision vision for the centre of Ascot.
 The current planning application is for development of part of the town south of the High Street (called Ascot Green in the NP) and was dependent on the area being released from the Green Belt.
 The recently adopted Borough Local Plan has released this land from the Green Belt.